-Having worked and researched widely about human connection, Dr. Brené Brown found that vulnerability is one of the most powerful explanations for human behaviours.
-Daring Greatly is about embracing vulnerability and imperfection, to live wholeheartedly and engage courageously.
-We’ve consolidated the ideas into 4 parts, and here’s a quick overview.
+In this free Daring Greatly summary, you’ll get an overview of these key ideas.
+Having worked and researched widely on the human experience, Dr. Brené Brown found that vulnerability is one of the most powerful explanations for human behavior.
+Daring Greatly is about embracing the power of vulnerability and imperfection.
+It requires us to take emotional risks, including the willingness to risk sadness, failure, or disappointment, to cultivate lasting connections.

 Understanding Vulnerability